Digimon Tamers: Plot

 Takato Matsuki, a fan of the Digimon card game, finds a Blue Card, which transforms his card reader into a D-Power Digivice.
 (Note: A D-Power (ディーアーク, Dī Āku) is a type of Digivice that allows a Digimon to Digivolve and includes a card reader.)
 His original Digimon creation, Guilmon, materializes into real life when his D-Power scans his drawings.
 Takato meets Henry Wong and Rika Nonaka, two other children who are partnered with Terriermon and Renamon respectively, as well as Calumon and Impmon.
-As wild Digimon began roaming Shinjuku, the Tamers defeat them and defend the city.
-Using their D-Powers, the Tamers can Digi-modify (Note: Digi-modification (カードスラッシュ, Kādo Surasshu) is the process by which a Tamer scans a card through a D-Power that allows a Digimon to access better battle abilities or Digivolution.) through scanning cards or help them Digivolve.
+As wild Digimon begin roaming Shinjuku, the Tamers defeat them and defend the city.
+Using their D-Powers, the Tamers can enhance their Digimon partners by scanning cards to Digi-modify (Note: Digi-modification (カードスラッシュ, Kādo Surasshu) is the process by which a Tamer scans a card through a D-Power that allows a Digimon to access better battle abilities or Digivolution.) or help their partners Digivolve.
 (Note: Digivolution (進化, Shinka) is the process by which a Digimon evolves into a higher-leveled, more powerful form.)
 After each Digimon is defeated, their Digimon obtains their data.
 Meanwhile, Hypnos, an intelligence agency led by Mitsuo Yamaki, has been capturing the Digimon and sending them back to the Digital World.